 Inventory, 10 lbs : 0

-The Ruby Crescent fingerling potato is slender and slightly knobby, averaging 6 to 7 centimeters in length.
-Its exterior skin is thin with a dusty rose hue, and it has a slightly curved shape.
-Its inner flesh is firm, waxy, and moisture-rich with a creamy yellow tone.
+Ruby Crescent fingerling potatoes are small in size and are slender and slightly curved in shape, averaging 6-7 centimeters in length.
+The skin is thin and smooth with a dusty rose hue, and there are a few medium-set eyes scattered across the surface creating a knobby, bumpy feel.
+The creamy-yellow flesh is firm, dense, waxy, and moisture-rich.
 When cooked, Ruby Crescent fingerlings have an earthy, nutty flavor and a buttery texture.

 Ruby Crescent fingerling potatoes are available year-round.

-Ruby Crescent fingerling potatoes provide vitamins B6 and C as well as phosphorus, manganese, niacin, and fiber.
+Ruby Crescent fingerling potatoes contain vitamins B6 and C, as well as phosphorus, manganese, niacin, and fiber.

 The original name of the Ruby Crescent fingerling was Rosa Tannenzapfen, which is believed to be of German origin.
 Rosa, not surprisingly, translates to pink, the color tone of the potato's skin.
 Tannenzapfen or in southern German dialect, Tannenapfel, translates to fir cone or pine cone which is thought to be a reference to the potato's shape.
 The potato’s name was improperly translated at one point to apple, which is the origin of the name, Rose Fir Apple potato.

 Ruby Crescent fingerling potatoes originated in South America and spread to Europe where they became popular and were first named.
-Eventually, they made their way to America and one of the first locations to grow the Ruby Crescent commercially was in the San Luis Valley of Colorado in the 1990’s.
-The petite spuds were slow to gain popularity as the American consumer was accustomed to large potato types, but in the 2000s, as a result of evolving food culture, the potato caught the interest of American consumers.
+Eventually, they made their way to the United States and one of the first locations to grow the Ruby Crescent commercially was in the San Luis Valley of Colorado in the 1990’s.
 Today, Ruby Crescent fingerling potatoes can be found in specialty grocers and at farmers markets in Europe and North America.